callumbwhyte/friendly-sitemap/README.md

 ### Installation

-Sitemap is available from Our Umbraco, NuGet, or as a manual download directly from GitHub.
+Dynamic Sitemap is available from Our Umbraco, NuGet, or as a manual download directly from GitHub.

 #### Our Umbraco repository

-You can find a downloadable package, along with a discussion forum for this package, on the [Our Umbraco](https://our.umbraco.com/projects/website-utilities/sitemap/) site.
+You can find a downloadable package, along with a discussion forum for this package, on the [Our Umbraco](https://our.umbraco.com/projects/website-utilities/dynamic-sitemap/) site.

 #### NuGet package repository

-To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.Sitemap/), run the following command in your instance of Visual Studio.
+To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.DynamicSitemap/), run the following command in your instance of Visual Studio.

-    PM> Install-Package Our.Umbraco.Sitemap
+    PM> Install-Package Our.Umbraco.DynamicSitemap

 ## Contribution guidelines